 The American bullfrog, native to the eastern United States but considered invasive here, is the largest frog species on the continent.
 It can tip the scales at more than a pound and has been driving pond turtles and a host of other small, vulnerable aquatic species to the brink of extinction.

-In late May, Morgan and her colleagues helped Washington Fish and Wildlife biologists retrieve the turtle hatchlings from sites in the Columbia Gorge, transporting them to the zoo conservation lab.
+Earlier this summer, Morgan and her colleagues helped Washington Fish and Wildlife biologists retrieve the turtle hatchlings from sites in the Columbia Gorge, transporting them to the zoo conservation lab.
 With heat lamps and plentiful food, the turtles experience summer year-round so they don’t go into hibernation.
 Once they reach about 50 grams (a little more than 2 ounces), they are returned to their ponds and monitored for safety.